JJLimmm/Model_evaluation/README.md

 # rknn_evaluation

-Kit for evaluating rknn models against their onnx models.
+Model Evaluation Tool for evaluating rknn models against their onnx models.
+Able to show evaluation metrics like mAP, AP, Precision, Recall and a Confusion matrix.

 ## Usage